 The working group will build on the valuable work done by many National Societies worldwide, particularly with regard to outbreak preparedness and response, while seeking to identify and capitalize on the opportunities provided by the anticipatory action mechanism to prevent adverse health outcomes and reduce human suffering.

-The working group is hosted by the Anticipation Hub and co-chaired by the Climate Centre and the German Red Cross.
+The working group is hosted by the Anticipation Hub and co-chaired by the Climate Centre, the German Red Cross and the IFRC.

-Membership is open to staff across the Red Cross Red Crescent Movement working in disaster risk reduction, health, water, sanitation and health (WASH), anticipatory action and any related field.
+Membership is open to staff across the Red Cross Red Crescent Movement working in disaster risk reduction, health, water, sanitation and hygiene (WASH), anticipatory action and any related field.